MrOLU24/game-login-interface/README.md

 Replace the logo.png in the assets/ folder with your game logo.
 Update the background image or color in the style.css file under the .background class.
 Color Scheme:

-Modify the CSS variables at the top of style.css to match your game's branding: css
-Copy code
-:root {
-    --primary-color: #ff4500;
-    --secondary-color: #1e1e1e;
-    --text-color: #ffffff;
-}
 Form Fields:

 Add or remove fields in the index.html as required.
-Animations:

 Use CSS transitions or JavaScript to add animations to buttons or input fields.
 Preview